AdelaideB9/ctfc-constitution/README.md

 ## Team

 "AdelaideB9" is the name of the Team.
-While the Team is managed by the Club, it is not formally affiliated with the Union.
+While the Team is managed by the Club, it is not formally affiliated with YouX.

 In the future, the Club may manage multiple teams, or change the official names of existing teams.
 These changes must be made with the oversight of the Office Bearers.